-No punctuation shall be used within an address with the exception of the apostrophe, as found in "L'ENFANT" or "CADY'S ALLEY."
-Use of any punctuation is highly discouraged.
+No punctuation shall be used within an address with the exception of the apostrophe, as found in existing street names such as "L'ENFANT" or "CADY'S".
+New street names shall not be given any punctuation or special characters.

 Address Assignment